IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

 ![Comments panel](../../images/comments-panel.png)

 This panel let's you select an artifact type (section) within the architecture and review any comments/replies attached to that artifact type.
 The same panel lets the user create new comments/replies.
 The comments are visible to all persons that have access to the architecture (Viewer, Editor, …).
+Given the nature of the single page web app, while you have the comment pane open, you will not see incoming comments (in real-time) without an explicit refresh.

 ([Back to Top and TOC](#cognitive-architect-user-guide-v24))